Warner-Bell/aws-s3hosted-website-devops/README.md

    In your AWS account create a new user specifically for your S3-Website Project.
 Create access keys for the user with the following credential type;
    (Third-party service You plan to use this access key to enable access for a third-party application or service that monitors or manages your AWS resources).
    Take note of your new credentials and download the credentials file.
+   If you dont already have one, create an S3 bucket specifically to hold CloudFormation templates and take note of the name (any bucket will do)

 2. **Set GitHub Repo Secrets** -
    In your GitHub account create secrets corresponding to the following;